2 DAYS IN VIENNA ITINERARY

 I once visited Vienna as a student with my course (I studied politics) and I did all the typical sightseeing but also had the chance to visit many political organizations like the United Nations or OPEC (by the way OPEC was impressive which does not mean I am a fan of them).

-I am not mentioning that political sightseeing with you here, but more like the “typical sightseeing places in Vienna”.
+However, I am not mentioning that political sightseeing with you here, but more like the “typical sightseeing places in Vienna in 2 days”.

 Vienna is one of the most romantic cities I have been too.
 I actually go as far as claiming it is at least as romantic as Paris.
 It actually reminds me pretty much of Paris with all the wonderful buildings.